-Before replacing a fuse, always turn off electrical components protected by it.
+Before replacing a fuse, always turn off the electrical components protected by it.

 - 1. Disconnect the shore power cord. - 2.
-Disconnect the auxiliary battery main negative battery cable. - 3.
-Remove the fuse panel cover to check fuses. - 4.
-Pull the fuse straight out of the fuse block.
-If the fuse is not blown, something else must be causing the problem.
-Please contact your dealer for further assistance. - 5.
-Insert a new fuse of the same specified voltage, amperage rating and type in the original location.
+Turn "off" the inverter (if so equipped). - 3.
+Disconnect the house or auxiliary batteries main negative battery cable. - 4.
+Remove the fuse panel cover to check fuses. - 5.
+Pull the fuse straight out of the fuse block. - Insert a new fuse of the same specified voltage, amperage rating and type in the original location.